Deduplicate records in HubSpot

 HubSpot automatically deduplicates contacts using email addresses, and companies using domain names.

 Users in a Professional or Enterprise account can also manually manage possible duplicates by using the duplicate management tool.

 HubSpot deduplicates objects that are created in the CRM (e.g., imports, forms submissions) in the following ways:

 - Deduplicate contacts, companies, deals, tickets, or products by object ID

 Deduplicate contacts by usertoken

-If you want each form submission from the same browser to create a new contact, enable the Always create new contact for new email setting in your form options.
-This can be useful in specific situations, such as collecting contact details at a trade show on a single device.
+If you want each form submission from the same browser to create a new contact, you can enable the Always create new contact for new email setting in your form options.

 Please note: for form submissions through a meetings link, a unique email address will always create a new contact, regardless of if an existing contact has a matching user token.
 In this case, the existing contact's email address will not be overwritten by the new email address.